qmacro/managed-associations-in-cap/guide/README.md

 SQL: No change.

-SERVER: Started.
-Serves capital `Z` as lower case `z`.
-In browser at <http://localhost:4004> service and metadata document links are shown, but there are no service endpoints.
-The metadata document appears as the EDMX above.
-The service document has no real content; the important part (the list of entitysets available, in the `value` property) is empty:
+SERVER: The message about no service definitions being found goes away and we see that it is serving service `Z` as lower case `z` (this is a CAP convention which can be overridden).
+At <http://localhost:4004> links to the standard OData service document and metadata document are shown, but there are no service endpoints.
+The metadata document (<http://localhost:4004/$metadata>) appears as the EDMX above.
+The service document (<http://localhost:4004/z>) has no real content; the important part (the list of entitysets available, in the `value` property) is empty:

 ```json
 {